 City College at MSU Billings has continued its transition to a true "community" college by expanding offerings and programs and focuses on the needs of two-year education in the Billings region.
 City College, in conjunction with Missoula College, will offer a new Pharmacy Tech program.

-Support for the University continues to be strong.
-The Foundation distributed \$1.7 million in scholarships for MSU Billings students during the year ended June 30, 2016.
+Support for the campus continues to be strong.
+The Foundation distributed \$1.7 million in scholarships for MSU Billings students in FY17.

 MSU- Northern